 Preheat oven to 220F.

 Wash the banana leaf and rinse the meat.
-Shake off the water, but there is no need to completely dry it since the moisture will keep the meat moist.
-Salt the meat.
+Shake off the excess water, but do not completely dry it since the moisture will keep the meat moist.
+Salt the meat on all sides.
 Note which side is the fatty side--you want to roast it with the fatty side up so that the fat melts down onto the meat.
 Wrap the meat in the banana leaf (banana leaves can be large; mine encircled the meat about 3 times) and then wrap tightly in aluminum foil, completely enclosing the meat.
 It is okay to refrigerate the salted and wrapped meat overnight if you want to wait to cook it.

-Place the wrapped meat, fatty side up, in the roasting container and pour in 2 cups of water.
+Place the wrapped meat, fatty side up, in the roasting container or a heavy pot large enough to fit the pork with a tight fitting lid and pour in 2 cups of water.
 The water will surround the bottom of the meat.
-Cover the container tightly with aluminum foil (use several layers).
+Cover the container tightly with aluminum foil (use several layers) or the lid.
 An imu cooks by roasting and steaming; the water and the tight cover on the pan mimics the imu's steam and moisture.

 Cook at 220 F for 8 to 10 hours.
 Then turn off the heat and without opening the oven, let the meat sit in oven with the heat off for 1 to 2 hours longer, while it cools down.